Click here for information about the systematic, synthetic phonics programme we use called Essential Letters and Sounds: ELS-Parent-Presentation

 Hints and tips:

-- Try to say the short sound of the letter, not the letter name.
+- Say the short sound of the letter, not the letter name.
 This will help children when they come to blend words together.
-E.g. the letter names dee-oh-gee don’t blend together to make ‘dog’.
+For example, the letter names dee-oh-gee don’t blend together to make ‘dog’.

 - Read regularly with your child – Encourage children to recognise sounds and as they grow more confident, encourage them to blend the sounds together and to read sentences independently.